 Avoid sleeping for longer time.
-I’ve tried all variants - long sleeps in the middle of the day and just before starting the shift.
+I’ve tried all variants - long naps in the middle of the day and just before starting the shift.
 I’ve found out any nap longer than 30mins makes me tired already in the first hours of the shift.
-It’s like these utterly rare days when I manage to get ‘restoration sleep’ and sleep for 10 hours or longer...
-I feel energy-less and drowsy all day long when that happens.
+It’s like these rare days when I get ‘restoration sleep’ and sleep for 10+ hours or...
+I feel even more tired then before hitting the bed.
 It is if my mind cannot wake up although my body has.

 Deep relaxation techniques.
 I’m habitually impatient and find it hard to do deep-relaxation as much as I’d like to do.
 But when it works I’ve found even as little as 20 minutes of deep relaxation to be equal to 1-2 hours of sleep and I feel much more energetic than if I’d slept.
 It is if some magical reset button is pressed and I’m not only physically more energetic but also mentally, especially when I manage to meditate also.

 Enjoy a good podcast.
 Some podcasts from ED colleagues have made me so excited that I can’t wait to start my shift.
 The newest EmRap or an awesomeness from EmCrit - even falling asleep to a short nap from these puts me "in the mood".

 I'm not saying I start every night shift with goose-hairs... but a good podcast really helps me getting mentally prepared and reminds me I'm not the only one getting ready to stay awake a whole night.
 The worst night-shifts are those after being away from work for a longer time and suddenly thrown into the cage again.
 That’s when a good podcast while out jogging helps a whole lot.